 (Okta Only) Execute the following authchanger command to enable PAM authentication with Jamf Connect Login:

 Add the following preference keys to your Jamf Connect Login configuration profile:

-The Client ID of the created app in your IdP used to authenticate the users.
+The client ID of the created Jamf Connect app in your identity provider used for authentication via PAM

-The Redirect URI used by the created app in your IdP
+The redirect URI used by the created Jamf Connect app in your identity provider

 Note: If Okta is your IdP, this key is required.

 The client secret of your Jamf Connect app in your IdP.
 This value is only known by Jamf Connect and your IdP.

 In Terminal, access the PAM configuration profile by executing the following command: